Skip to navigation Skip to content

 When a mutual obligation failure is committed the resulting action is dependent on the Targeted Compliance Framework zone the job seeker is in.

-Job seekers in the green or warning zone will receive a notice from the Employment Services System (ESS) when they miss a requirement.
+Job seekers in the green zone or warning zone will receive a notice from the Employment Services System (ESS) when they miss a requirement.
 The notice tells the job seeker:

 • it appears they did not meet a requirement, and